M3nti0nL3Ss/Gdrive/README.md

 # Gdrive
-Download big files from google drive using wget only
+Download big files from google drive using wget only, AND DON'T WORRY !
+YOU CAN RESUME DOWNLOADING AT ANY TIME :)

 ## Usage
 The file has to be public.